gvwilson/buildtogether.tech/src/thinking/index.md

     any gaps or mistakes in previous sets of notes while there's still time to correct them or ask questions.

-[%i "retrieval practice" "learning strategies!retrieval practice" %]Retrieval practice[%/i%].
+Retrieval practice[%i "retrieval practice" "learning strategies!retrieval practice" %].
 :   The limiting factor for long-term memory is not retention (what is stored)
     but recall (what can be accessed).
 Recall of specific information improves with practice, so outcomes in real situations can be improved by taking